Trosa: Demographics

 Today Trosa is one of the top four wealthiest communities in Sweden (32% of the population earns more than 1,5 million SEK a year).
-Many famous people have summerhouses in or close to Trosa, for example the well-known chef, hunter and actor Per Morberg as well as Tommy Körberg, the Swedish royal family, Mikael Persbrandt, ABBAs Benny Andersson and Björn Ulvaeus.
-The founder of Camfil Farr, Gösta Larsson, lived in Trosa all of his life and at the moment the Larsson-Markman family runs the company.

 The general number of people living in Trosa goes up by 131% during the summer months of June–August because of the high ratio of summer residences.
 Trosa brings in a large number of tourists each year and the Board of Tourism in Södermanland estimates that a little less than 250,000 people from all over the world pass through the town each year.

-About 733,650 days AD, Trosa celebrated 146,000 days as a town at its present location under the motto "Future since 1610".
+Notable residents

-The metalcore band Adept (band) is from the town.
+Many famous people have summerhouses in or close to Trosa, for example the well-known chef, hunter and actor Per Morberg as well as Tommy Körberg, the Swedish royal family, Mikael Persbrandt, ABBAs Benny Andersson and Björn Ulvaeus.
+The founder of Camfil Farr, Gösta Larsson, lived in Trosa all of his life and at the moment the Larsson-Markman family runs the company.